 The focus of my PhD was to identify whole-body mechanical strategies for performing ball kicking motions (e.g. football instep, rugby place, and AFL punt kicks).
 Knowledge of these strategies has allowed me explore different methods of enhancing performance of these skills.

 My research has also focussed on developing novel methods of processing biomechanical data (e.g. EMG, Kinematic and Force measurements) and analysing different movement patterns.
-I am currently investigating how such methods influence identification of athletes 'at risk' from sustaining lower limb injuries (e.g. anterior cruciate ligament, tibial stress fractures)
+I am currently investigating how such methods influence identification of athletes 'at risk' from sustaining lower limb injuries (e.g. anterior cruciate ligament, tibial stress fractures).

 This work has enabled me to work with athletes and clients across different settings (e.g. sport, clinical and occupational) to help improve performance and reduce injury.
-For example, I have worked within professional Motorsport, Football, Skiing and the Ministry of Defence.
+For example, I have worked within professional Motorsport, Football, Skiing and with the Ministry of Defence.

 In September 2021, I was Winner of the prestigious 'New Investigator Award' at the 39th Annual Conference the International Society of Biomechanics in Sports, Canberra, Australia.

 Lecturer in Sport Biomechanics